TheMoirs/BTM/replit.md

 - **Read-Only Mode (View-Only Sharing)**: Generate shareable URLs (`?view=readonly&tournament={id}`) for public viewing without editing controls.
 Auto-opens Results Summary in read-only mode.

 ## Recent Changes

+### Match Completion Rule Update (November 2025)
+Changed match completion logic to be more flexible and user-friendly:
+- Matches are now marked as "completed" when 1 or more complete game results are entered
+- A "complete game result" means both teams' scores are entered for that game
+- Previously, matches required all games (based on `gamesPerMatch` setting) to be completed
+- New behavior allows matches to be completed with partial game scores (e.g., 1 of 3 games played)
+- Winner determination and points calculation work correctly with partial games
+- Results are automatically generated when match becomes completed
+- Frontend validation ensures both teams' scores must be entered for each game (prevents partial game scores)

 ### PDF Report Layout Improvements (November 2025)
 Enhanced PDF report generation across Teams, Matches, and Results pages: